stratapp-ai/stratapp-ai.github.io/privacy.md

 **Personal Data**

-While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you (&quot;Personal Data&quot;).
+While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you ("Personal Data").
 Personally identifiable information may include, but is not limited to:

-- Email address
+* Email address
-- First name and last name
+* First name and last name
-- Phone number
+* Phone number
-- Address, State, Province, ZIP/Postal code, City
+* Address, State, Province, ZIP/Postal code, City
-- Cookies and Usage Data
+* Cookies and Usage Data

 We may use your Personal Data to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
 You may opt out of receiving any, or all, of these communications from us by following the unsubscribe link or the instructions provided in any email we send.

 **Usage Data**

-We may also collect information that your browser sends whenever you visit our Service or when you access the Service by or through a mobile device (&quot;Usage Data&quot;).
+We may also collect information that your browser sends whenever you visit our Service or when you access the Service by or through a mobile device ("Usage Data").

-This Usage Data may include information such as your computer&#39;s Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
+This Usage Data may include information such as your computer's Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.

 When you access the Service with a mobile device, this Usage Data may include information such as the type of mobile device you use, your mobile device unique ID, the IP address of your mobile device, your mobile operating system, the type of mobile Internet browser you use, unique device identifiers and other diagnostic data.

 **Location Data**

-We may use and store information about your location if you give us permission to do so (&quot;Location Data&quot;).
+We may use and store information about your location if you give us permission to do so ("Location Data").
 We use this data to provide features of our Service, to improve and customise our Service.

 You can enable or disable location services when you use our Service at any time by way of your device settings.